About arc42

 3. Reliance on Oracle Server

-• Risk: The team is planning on deploying the application on an Oracle server, which was created using a free account.
+• Risk: The team will deploy the application on an Oracle server, which was created using a free account.
 Although chances of losing this service are small, per contract they are still possible.
 The alternative would be to deploy on a personal computer, but that entails depending on a teammate’s computer being available when needed.

 • Mitigation: